Slavery in Malaysia

 The Orang Asli of Hulu Langat in 1906.
-The non-Muslim Orang Asli people where subjected to intense slave raiding.
+The non-Muslim Orang Asli people were subjected to intense slave raiding.

 Chattel slavery existed in the colonies that make up present day Malaysia until it was abolished by the British in what was collectively then the British Malaya and British Borneo (Brunei, Sabah, Sarawak and Labuan) in 1915.

 From the 14th-century onward the area consisted of Islamic sultanate states, which enslaved non-Muslims.
 In the 19th-century, the territory successively came under the control of the British Empire, which started a process to gradually abolish slavery and slave trade from the 1870s until the final abolition in 1915.

+Slavery was also practised by certain Bornean tribes including those of the Iban and the Kayan, although the structure of exploitation upon which they existed differed in these tribes.

 Background

 Slavery in the territories of Malaysia is not well known until the arrival of Islam in the 14th-century.

 After the transformation of the area to Islamic sultanates and the conversion of the ruling elite to Islam in the 14th-century, slavery and the slave trade came to follow Islamic law and take on the characteristics of slavery in the Muslim world, and more information is available about slavery in the Malay sultanates.